• Skip to primary navigation

 Since this informative article focuses on freezing Swiss chard, it recommends waiting at least 45 to 60 days for the harvest.
 The large leaves and sturdy stems taste great and give you more volume to work with.

 Harvesting is simple.
-Since both the stem and the leaves are edible, use a sharp knife or scissor to cut the Swiss chard stems low to the ground.
+Since both the stem and the leaves are edible, use a sharp knife or scissors to cut the Swiss chard stems low to the ground.
 The plants will continue producing leaves throughout the season until the first frost.

 The stalks and chard leaves are separated prior to blanching.